 Planet Ballroom provides the world's largest collection of FREE Latin & Ballroom dance videos!
 If you are new to dancing, then select Bronze 1 level from the drop down menu above.
 Happy dancing!

 With over a decade as experts in the Latin & Ballroom dance world, Planet Ballroom has selected a series of Top Pick products just for you!
 These products were selected to enhance your dancer experience both on and off the dance floor!
-Check it out!
+Check it (COMING SOON!)

 We coined the phrase "Your Planet Ballroom Dance Journey" because this chart guides you along the path that you'll take as you venture into the exciting world of Latin & Ballroom dancing the Planet Ballroom way!